-Mouth breathing, on the other hand, makes us lose a lot of water, which can lead to minor dehydration and fatigue.
+On the other hand, mouth breathing makes us lose a lot of water, which can lead to minor dehydration and fatigue.
 It provides free entry for bacteria and it weakens the heart and lungs.
-Mouth breathing also leads to snoring, shortness of breath and some experts even say that it changes how we look.
+Mouth breathing also leads to snoring and shortness of breath.
+Some experts even say that it changes how we look.

-An old saying explains that each one of us have assigned number of breaths the moment we are born.
+An old saying explains that each of us has been assigned a number of breaths when we are born.
 If we know how to follow breathing techniques, it’s possible that we could extend our lifespan.